Ecology Surveys in Hampshire

 The necessary level of protection over listed animals and plants is only possible through the actions of groups throughout the county.
 First and foremost, Hampshire County Council has conservation and preservation groups, but with focused support from the Wildlife Trust for Hampshire and the Isle of Wight, as well as individual groups for any local species with abundant populations.

-An animal or plant’s unique behaviours matched with the climate of the chosen area dictate whether or not it will be a suitable location to form a viable habitat.
+An animal or plant’s unique behaviours matched with the climate of the chosen area dictate whether or not it will be a viable location to form a suitable habitat.
 Looking at Hampshire’s habitat suitability, known protected species in the county include bats, brown hares, dormice and great crested newts.

 On-Site Inspections for Ecology